The Trestle Bridge and Boardwalk

 Near the Buxton Bird Marsh, guests will find a large wooden footbridge tucked into the woods and spanning a ravine.
 This structure is Bloedel Reserve’s Trestle Bridge.
 A graceful curving structure, it offers guests a shady place to rest with a view of a small stream and lush green forest vegetation.

-Construction of the trestle bridge started in 1992, making the bridge about 28 years old.
+Construction of the trestle bridge started in 1992.
 Back then, as now, the only vehicular access to the area was by the dirt and gravel road running between the Sheep Sheds and the Bird Marsh.
 Unfortunately, this road can not support heavy machinery such as cranes.
 As a result, the Trestle Bridge was built entirely without the use of heavy machinery.

 Strong and Sturdy